 If you have a busy schedule, you’ll need to consider how time consuming a house can be.
 Home buying should include some thought on whether you’re committed to participating in group activities, volunteer programs, or even play on a sports team.
 (Read: Lifestyle Choices & Home Ownership)

-Older homes often need a lot of maintenance, and homes with a large yard need mowing and raking.
-If you’re already as busy as a bee, look for a home that needs less regular attention.
-But if the idea of spending weekends weeding, mowing, raking, and making small repairs sounds like your idea of heaven, then there are joys to be had from owning a bigger home with a nice yard or a bit of a fixer upper.
+Older homes often need a lot of maintenance.
+Homes with a large yard need mowing and raking.
+If you’re already as busy as a bee, look for a home that needs less regular attention or a condo where the homeowner association handles landscaping.
+If the idea of spending weekends weeding, mowing and making small repairs sounds like your idea of heaven, then there are joys to be had from owning a bigger home with a nice yard or a bit of a fixer upper.

 Is Your Home Buying Area Close or Convenient to Work?